oazabir/Droptiles/README.md

 ### License
 *Droptiles* is **Open Source**.
 It is free for personal use as long as you keep the copyright notices intact.
 In order to buy license, go to the [Droptiles production site](http://www.droptiles.com/) and there's a tile on the right side to place the order through Paypal.

+Once you buy the commercial license, you can remove the copyright notice on the footer.
+You can make any changes you like on the source code.
+But you will have to merge the Droptiles main codebase with your customized codebase yourself.
+If you want to outsource some customization work to offshore developers, let me know.

 Email me for any query: omaralzabir at gmail dot com.

 ### Technologies